 Other possibly beneficial exercises include partial abdominal crunches and hamstring stretches.
 Yoga exercises might also be beneficial for those who suffer from low back pain.
 If you’re experiencing low back pain, there are also exercises you may be better off avoiding until the problem resolves.
 These include toe touches and sit-ups.

 Depending on your current physical condition, starting a new exercise programme or changing your current one might be challenging.
 If you haven’t yet alerted your GP that you’re experiencing back pain, it’s a good idea to discuss the situation with them.
-Your GP can probably help to point you in the direction of the ideal exercise programme for your situation.
+Your GP can probably help to point you in the direction of the ideal exercise programme for your situation, and incorporating the use of massage chairs can enhance your recovery and overall well-being.

 While exercise is essential for your health, it’s also imperative that you avoid doing exercises that will cause harm to your body, so it makes good sense to get help from your GP to arrive at a suitable regimen.
 You can also use the symptom checker at the Healthdirect government website to get a better idea of whether or not you should seek medical care.